scabench-org/hound/README.md

 Hound is a Language-agnostic AI auditor that autonomously builds and refines adaptive knowledge graphs for deep, iterative code reasoning.

+**Hound is looking for a new admin/maintainer.
+Ping me at bernhard[at]floatingpragma[dot]io if interested.

 ### Key Features

 - Graph-driven analysis – Flexible, agent-designed graphs that can model any aspect of a system (e.g. architecture, access control, value flows, math, etc.)